MaryCerasa/wdi-project-4/README.md

 **Wins:** :boom:

-Created a fully functioning mental health blog/ app, working with React components.
+Created a fully functioning mental health blog/ app, working with React components. ✓

-Backend fully completed and successfully tested all RESTFUL routes using Insomnia.
+Backend fully completed and successfully tested all RESTFUL routes using Insomnia. ✓

-Used React Router for routing in the web app.
+Used React Router for routing in the web app. ✓

-Interacted with external web API for the news feed.
+Interacted with external web API for the news feed. ✓

-Completed user authentication.
+Completed user authentication. ✓

-Deployed to Heroku
+Deployed to Heroku. ✓

+## Code Snippets:

 Showing a news article in a different tab.

 We used the code below to convert the article that was written in HTML into text:

 ```
 import React from 'react'